-Environment Now Celebrates 30 Years of Stewardship for California’s Environment
+Environment Now Celebrates over 30 Years of Stewardship for California’s Environment

 Founded in late December 1989, Environment Now celebrates over 30 years of working to protect and enhance California’s waters, coast, forests, and air.
 While the work continues, we commend and thank our partners for their incredible successes over these last three decades.
 We outline some of these shared victories below, and we commit to continued vigilance and support for California’s environment in the future.

 Environment Now’s partners have held off the extinction of numerous California species and destruction of waterway habitats through litigation, science, and administrative advocacy.
 Partner work has contributed to a ten-year average reduction in water capture from the threatened Bay-Delta – critical to both California’s ecological and water supply health – of 1.24 million acre-feet (MAF), the equivalent of water use at roughly 3.72 million California households.
 Environment Now further built and strengthened water quality enforcement capacity by supporting the growth of California’s Waterkeeper movement coastwide and inland, as well as across Baja California, Mexico.
 Finally, Environment Now has worked to reduce water demand and use, contributing to a reduction in statewide water consumption of almost 22% (1.82 MAF) since 2013, and securing new commitments of over 0.5 MAF of reclaimed water by 2030.

 - In 1993, Environment Now launched the Santa Monica Baykeeper (now LA Waterkeeper), the first Waterkeeper in Southern California, to identify sources of coastal pollution and take action to stop it.
 Over the next 13 years, Environment Now helped establish a picket line of Waterkeepers along the entire Southern California coast, with San Diego Coastkeeper, Orange County Coastkeeper, and Santa Barbara Channelkeeper also launching in the 1990s.